 ML training function: a logical function with ML model training capabilities.

+ML knowledge: the implicit information representing experience gained by the training of an ML model

+NOTE 8: Examples of experience include statistics (e.g. a distribution) or summaries (e.g. tables) indicating the ML model’s recommended output for a given set of input data.

 ML model testing: a process of evaluating the performance of an ML model using testing data different from data used for model training and validation.

 ML model joint testing: a process of evaluating the performance of a group of ML models using testing data different from data used for model training and validation.